jaytaylor/shipbuilder/CLIENT.md

 List the goal and actual running instances of an application.

+__ps:restart__

+    ps:restart [process-type-1] .. [process-type-n?] -a[application-name]

+Restart one or more process types for the app.
+Does NOT redeploy the app.

 __ps:scale__

     ps:scale [process-type]=#num#.. -a[application-name]

-Update the number of instances for one or more process types.
+Update the number of dyno instances for one or more process types.
 Redeploys the app.

+__redeploy__

+    redeploy -a[application-name]

+Trigger a full redeploy for the app.

 __releases:info__